zanlib0/zanlib.dev/src/content/articles/en/gumption-traps.md

 The final trap that I'd like to talk about is something Pirsig calls the "funeral procession".

 > I watch the cars go by for a while on the highway.
 Something lonely about them. (...)
 Something about the car drivers too. (...)
 They all look like they're in a funeral procession. (...)
 The driving is different too.
 The cars seem to be moving at a steady maximum speed for in-town driving, as though they want to get somewhere, as though what's here right now is just something to get through. *The drivers seem to be thinking about where they want to be rather than where they are.* (...)
 Folks, I just forgot the biggest gumption trap of all.
 The funeral procession!
-The one everybody's in, this hyped-up, [screw]-you, supermodern, ego style of life that thinks it owns this country.
+The one everybody's in, this hyped-up, [screw]-you, supermodern, ego style of life that thinks it owns this country.[+q2]

+[+q2]: <abbr>*Z&AMM*</abbr>, p.
+308

 The emphasised sentence is key.
 There are many names for this feeling.
 The poetic names for this in the writings of the Catholic sages is "acedia" or "tædium."
 However, there is little place for poetry in modern corporate environment, so the funeral procession analogy seems to fit much better.